Organic movement: Organic cosmetics

-The FDA does not have a definition of "Organic" in terms of organic cosmetics.
-FDA regulates cosmetics under the authority of the Federal Food, Drug, and Cosmetic Act (FD&C Act) and the Fair Packaging and Labeling Act (FPLA).

 The USDA (the U.S. Department of Agriculture) requirements for the use of the term “organic” are separate from the laws and regulations that FDA applies for cosmetics.
 For more information on "organic" labeling for cosmetics, see the NOP publication, "Cosmetics, Body Care Products, and Personal Care Products."
 Cosmetic products labeled with “organic” must follow both USDA regulations and FDA regulations of organic claims for labeling and safety requirements for cosmetics.

 The Agricultural Marketing Service of USDA supervises the National Organic Program (NOP).
 The NOP regulations have the definition of "organic" and provide certification for agricultural ingredients if they have been produced under conditions that would meet the definition.
 Moreover, the regulations also include labeling standards based on the percentage of organic ingredients in every product.

 The COSMetic Organic and Natural Standard (COSMOS) sets certification requirements for organic and natural cosmetics products in Europe.

 Organic farming

 Organic land care and landscaping

-Organic land care, organic landscaping or organic lawn management is a form of horticulture that relies on organic land management techniques such as mowing high, proper watering, use of compost, soil amendments and organic pest control.
+Organic land care, organic landscaping, or organic lawn management is a form of horticulture that relies on organic land management techniques such as mowing high, proper watering, the use of compost, soil amendments, and organic pest control.

 In the late 20th century, a movement to manage lawns organically began to grow out of the practices of the organic farming movement.
-Activists in a number of U.S. cities have pushed local governments to require organic landscaping.
-Many private properties around the world are managed organically, but some locations require organic land care.
+Activists in several U.S. cities have pushed local governments to require organic landscaping.
+Many private properties worldwide are managed organically, but some locations require organic land care.
 Local regulations are often responding to a lack of regulation from the federal government and billion-dollar settlements against pesticide manufacturers.

 The organic land care movement gained public recognition in 1996 when England's Prince Charles announced that the Highgrove House gardens and landscaping were under organic management.
 In 2009, then Harvard University President Drew Gilpin Faust announced that the campus and grounds were under organic management there implemented by landscape director Wayne Carbone and with savings of two million gallons of irrigation water and resulting in cure of leaf spot and apple scab in the campus orchard.
 In 2018, Portland, Maine became the largest city in the United States to restrict all synthetic pesticide applications across all public lands and private property.
 The pesticide ordinance passed by the City Council that includes a fine of up to $500 for violations was lobbied for by environmental groups and community organizer Avery Yale Kamila.
 In 2019, Rafael Tornini, head of the Garden and Environment Service of the Vatican, announced the 37 acre Gardens of Vatican City had been transitioning to organic management since 2017.